axibase/atsd-use-cases/tutorials/schema-based-parser-mod/README.md

 value(changeSeparator(cell(row, col)))
 ```

-By manually entering the actual values provided in the data set as a `var` group and writing a simple program to convert the percent change
-values into 2010 NIS values, before submitting the data into the Axibase Time Series Database, the CSV parser calculates and inserts a new value without destroying the original value.
+By manually entering the actual values provided in the data set as a `var` group and writing a program to convert the percent change values into 2010 NIS values, before submitting the data into the ATSD, the parser calculates and inserts new values without modifying the originals.

 The script below the comment line `######` is the schema.
-For details about writing your own schema, read [ATSD Documentation](https://axibase.com/docs/atsd/parsers/csv/).
+For details about writing a custom schema, refer to [Uploading CSV Files](https://axibase.com/docs/atsd/parsers/csv/).

-Because ATSD supports schema-based parsing and JavaScript customization, modify your data before you submit it for storage and insert the data exactly as needed.
+Because ATSD supports schema-based parsing and JavaScript customization, modify data before submission to store and insert data exactly as needed.

-An enhanced SQL query and visualization are shown below, featuring the newly calculated values:
+An enhanced SQL query and visualization are shown below, featuring newly calculated values:

 ![](./images/SBP_3.1.png)